 Perhaps creating an entirely new kitchen is not within your budget, so change what you can to suit your budget.
 A lick of fresh paint, a new oven splashback, new kitchen cabinet doors, or simply a big declutter if your kitchen is overflowing with things, are all more affordable ways of updating your kitchen.

 Keep a colourful fruit bowl

-As mentioned above, keeping fresh fruit to hand will stop you from reaching for the naughty snacks.
+As mentioned above, keeping fresh fruit on hand will stop you from reaching for naughty snacks.

 Make sure you display your fresh fruit in a bowl on the side of the kitchen for easy access and so you are tempted by all the wonderful rainbow colours of the fresh fruit.

 Store bananas separately, on a banana hanger or separate bowl, as they can rot quicker if placed in a mixed fruit bowl.